ViktorPetreski/WIER-Assignment1/README.md

 Both of the functions will print the output in the required format on the standard output.

+> You can try to somewhat limit the terminal horizontal output using `tput rmam` (should disable the text wrapping) and then to reenable the wrapping `tput smam`

 ## Results
 > Click to expand
 <details><summary><i>trgovina</i> output</summary>